What Is MCP? Architecture, Components & How It Works (2026)

 The Model Context Protocol (MCP), introduced by Anthropic, is designed to close that gap.
 It offers a standardised way for AI applications to access external tools, APIs, and services.
 MCP allows models to retrieve and use contextual information through a shared, governed interface.

 MCP uses a clean client-server architecture.
 Clients, such as AI-powered agents, can request actions or data from servers that expose them in a structured way.
 It keeps systems modular, scalable, and easier to govern at scale.
+Now, let’s break down how MCP works, where it fits into modern architecture, and what enterprise teams should evaluate before adopting it.

-What is model context protocol (Mcp)?
+What is model context protocol (MCP)?

 Model Context Protocol (MCP) enables secure two-way communication between AI systems and data sources.
 Developers can host data on MCP servers or build AI clients to connect with them.
 Operating at the system interface layer, MCP replaces tightly coupled integrations by routing requests dynamically.
 It governs data structure, sharing criteria, and access conditions, enhancing modularity, reducing redundancy, and simplifying scalable cross-system AI interactions.